camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/terraform-setup.md

 :::note

 It's recommended to use a different backend than `local`.
-More information can be found in the [documentation of Terraform](https://developer.hashicorp.com/terraform/language/settings/backends/configuration).
+More information can be found in the [Terraform documentation](https://developer.hashicorp.com/terraform/language/settings/backends/configuration).

 :::